cuplsensor/cupltag/docs/firmware/operatingmodes.rst

 #. cuplTag wakes up from standby (LPM3).
 #.
 Minute counter is reset to 0.
 #.
 The VMEM domain is powered on.
 #.
-A configuration file check is made.
-A reset occurs if one is found.
+A call is made to :cpp:func`confignfc_check`.
+This checks if an NDEF text record
+   (assumed to contain configuration data) is present on the tag.
+If so, a reset occurs.
 #.
-A sample is requested from the humidity sensor.
+A sample is requested from the humidity sensor with :cpp:func:`hdc2010_startconv`.
 #.
 The MSP430 waits in LPM3 until the DRDY line of this sensor is asserted.
 #.
-The sample is read from the humidity sensor.
+The sample is read from the humidity sensor with :cpp:func:`hdc2010_read_temp`.
 #.
 A call is made to :cpp:func:`enc_pushsample` in cuplCodec.
 The sample is written to the circular
    buffer inside the cuplCodec URL.
 The minuteselapsed field is reset to 0.
 #.
 If the circular buffer has wrapped around to the start, then a call is made to :cpp:func:`nvparams_cresetsperloop`.